EMI-Group/evoxbench/README.md

 ## 📢 Latest News & Updates

-- EvoXBench has been updated to version **1.0.4**!
-This latest release adds new test suite **CitySeg/MOP**.
+- EvoXBench has been updated to version **1.0.5**!
+This latest release addresses bugs in CitySeg/MOP10 and HV calculation in the CitySeg/MOP test suite.

-  If you're already onboard with EvoXBench, give this command a spin: `pip install evoxbench==1.0.4`.
+  If you're already onboard with EvoXBench, give this command a spin: `pip install evoxbench==1.0.5`.